Wiredcraft/test-pm/README.md

 - We'll give you an outline of the development team you can work with, it's a good idea to keep this in mind when making the work breadown structure.

 - We're treating this as a test scenario of a hypothetical real-world case, so you can make requests for additional information or resources, pitch alternate solutions, and question the requirements and constraints.
+We'll be looking at your communication style as well.

 ## FAQ's